 Origins of Functional Proteins and the Early Evolution of Metabolism

 The main goal of this project is to identify critical requirements for the emergence of biological complexity in early habitable environments by examining key steps in the origins and early evolution of functional proteins and metabolic reaction networks.
-In particular, we investigate whether protein functionality can arise from an inventory of polypeptides that might have naturally existed in habitable environments.
-We attempt the first demonstration of multiple origins of a single enzymatic function.
-We investigate experimentally how primordial proteins could evolve through the diversification of their structure and function and thus demonstrate key steps in the earliest evolution of protein functions.
+Specifically, we investigate whether protein functionality can arise from an inventory of polypeptides that might have naturally existed in habitable environments; we attempt to demonstrate multiple origins of a single enzymatic function; we investigate how primordial proteins could evolve through the diversification of their structure and functions; and we determine how simple proteins could carry out seemingly complex functions.

 PROJECT INVESTIGATORS:Andrew Pohorille